 ► Teaching projects should include a summary of the work done and the outcomes from the project.

 ► All outputs including articles, presentations, blog posts, workshops, etc. See above for a list of ideal ways scholars should share their work.
 Please include an abstract for each paper, presentation or article.

 ► Any media coverage of the project, including traditional media, social media, and other outlets.

 ► Blog post – Scholars will be asked to write a blog post summarizing findings from their project that has useful implications for the communications practice.
 The blog post can be sent separately from the final report, but the grant will not be considered complete until the blog post is received by the Page Center office.
 At the request of the author, the post can be held for up to one year if the authors wish to keep their findings confidential due to the peer review process.
 The post will be used to inform audiences of the Page Center about the scholars’ work.

 Awardees will complete an annual report of grant outputs for up to five years following the year of the award.
 The Page Center will initiate the report each year by contacting the lead investigator on the grant.

 Requirements for acknowledging Page Center-funded research

 Publications, including research publications, press releases and other documents about Page-funded research must include the following statement:

-This project was supported by a Page Legacy Scholar Grant from The Arthur W. Page Center at the Penn State College of Communications under Page Legacy Scholar Grant.
+This project was supported by a Page Legacy Scholar Grant from The Arthur W. Page Center for Integrity in Public Communication at Penn State's Donald P. Bellisario College of Communications under Page Legacy Scholar Grant.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of The Pennsylvania State University.